 If a high-carb diet is what your coach recommends, there’s no better choice than MuscleTech Mass Tech Extreme 2000.
 Close to or more than three-quarters of the total calories in this mass gainer come from carbs, depending on what flavor you get.
 The Triple Chocolate Brownie, for example, has 456 grams of carbs, which equates to 1,824 calories from carbs alone.
 With 60 grams of protein, this has the highest protein-to-carb ratio of any mass gainer on our list at 1:7.6.

-GGR senior writer and certified personal trainer Nicole Davis tried this Triple Chocolate Brownie flavor of Mass Tech Extreme and said the consistency was indeed very hard to get over—you need so much liquid to fully dissolve one serving it’s hard to drink it all.
+GGR head of content and certified personal trainer Nicole Davis tried this Triple Chocolate Brownie flavor of Mass Tech Extreme and said the consistency was indeed very hard to get over—you need so much liquid to fully dissolve one serving it’s hard to drink it all.

-Colin, a fitness buff who’s used more than a dozen mass gainers, warns the texture can range from too thin to “wildly” thick depending on what liquid you use.
-“If you mix it with milk, it becomes very thick,” he says MuscleTech Mass Tech Extreme 2000 review.
+Colin, a fitness buff who’s used more than a dozen mass gainers, warns the texture can range from too thin to “wildly” thick depending on which liquid you use.
+“If you mix it with milk, it becomes very thick,” he says in our MuscleTech Mass Tech Extreme 2000 review.
 “It’s close to a pudding consistency.”

-This is great for those who are looking to put weight on fast, as it can help you easily achieve a caloric surplus.
-The addition of five grams of creatine may also help those looking to increase muscle size and strength1. *
+This is great for those looking to put weight on fast, as it can help you easily achieve a caloric surplus.
+The 5 grams of creatine may also help those looking to increase muscle size and strength1.*

 Oh, and the serving size is six heaping scoops (you read that right), which may make it difficult to thoroughly incorporate the powder into your water or milk.